coralogix/telemetry-shippers/fluentd/coralogix/README.md

 ```

 ## Disable Systemd Logs
-In order to disable the systemd logs, please create a new yaml file/edit your existing override file, and comment out the fluentd-system-conf line:
+In order to disable the systemd logs, please create a new yaml file or edit your existing override.yaml that includes the environment varibales, and comment out the fluentd-system-conf line:
 ```
 ---
 #override.yaml